binxio/aws-cloudwatch-log-minder/README.md

 ```sh
 cwlogs-minder --dry-run set-log-retention --days 30
 ```
-This will show you which log groups, will have its retention period set.
-Remove the `--dry-run` and it will actually be done.
+This will show you which log groups will have its retention period set.
+Remove the `--dry-run` and it the retention period will be set.

 ## delete empty log streams
 To delete empty log streams older than the retention period, type: